Overview

 | Total | $0.017741 and rounded to $0.02 |

-Example assumes origination date of Monday (March 31st, 2026), three business-day seasoning period, imputed interest rate of +10%.
-There was a payment of $15 towards the credit balance on Wednesday (April 2nd, 2026).
+Example assumes origination date of Monday (March 31st, 2025), three business-day hold period, imputed interest rate of +10%.
+There was a payment of $15 towards the credit balance on Wednesday (April 2nd, 2025).

 - (Prior to T) There was outstanding principal on John’s account of $10 (

-outstanding_principal= $10). - (T = Loan Origination Date) There was a $20 card transaction on John’s Balance.
+outstanding_principal= $10). - (T = Loan Origination Date) A $20 card transaction occurs on John’s Balance.

 type=disbursementtransfer_type=cardsettlement_date=2025-03-31

-- (Seasoning Period) Receivables are held by Lead for 3 business days.
+- (Hold Period) Lead holds receivables for 3 business days.
 Example assumes 3-business-day hold.

 - (T+Business Day 2 = Wednesday) Client sends $15 card payment on John’s Balance